guildai/guild.ai/pages/docs/code-reuse.md

-./my-model:export-and-freeze  Export an inference graph with checkpoint weights ./my-model:finetune           Finetune a trained model ./my-model:label              Classify an image using a trained model ./my-model:tflite             Generate a TFLite file from a frozen graph ./my-model:train              Train model from scratch ./my-model:transfer-learn     Train model using transfer learning
+./my-model:export-and-freeze  Export an inference graph with checkpoint weights ./my-model:finetune           Finetune a trained model ./my-model:label              Classify an image using a trained model ./my-model:tflite             Generate a TF Lite file from a frozen graph ./my-model:train              Train model from scratch ./my-model:transfer-learn     Train model using transfer learning
 ```